pouria-z/Text-Analysis/README.md

 ## Similarity Analyst

-This section can compare 2 phrases using sophisticated set of AI algorithms (with Webit Text Analytics API) and shows them similarity score (a number between 0 to 1) between the 2 phrases.
+This section can compare 2 phrases using sophisticated set of AI algorithms (with Webit Text Analytics API) and shows the similarity score (a number between 0 to 1) between the 2 phrases.

 ### Contact Me